cucumber/common/ARCHITECTURE.md

 * `fake-cucumber` - a light Cucumber implementation written in TypeScript - used primarily for development and testing.
 Also used as basis for `json-to-messages`.
 * `compatibility-kit` - test data used by multiple Cucumber Open implementations' acceptance tests.
-* `config` - (currently unused) - library for configuring Cucumber in a consistent way using command line options, environment variables and configuration files.
 * `demo-formatter` - sample implementation of a Cucumber Open formatter.
 New formatters should be based on this.
 * `json-formatter` - converts `messages` to the legacy JSON format.
 * `json-to-messages` - converts legacy Cucumber JSON reports to the newer `messages` format.
 Allows older Cucumber versions to co-exist with newer tooling based on messages.